DataDog/browser-sdk/packages/rum/README.md

 </details>

-The `trackUserInteractions` and `trackFrustrations` parameters enable the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.
+The `trackUserInteractions` and `trackFrustrations` parameters enable the automatic collection of user clicks in your application. **Sensitive and private data** contained in your pages may be included to identify the elements interacted with.

 Early RUM API calls must be wrapped in the `DD_RUM.onReady()` callback.
 This ensures the code only gets executed once the SDK is properly loaded.